-In every classroom, students’ behavior is an important form of communication.
-Students may call out in class, push in line, or withdraw with their heads down on their desks.
-In each case, the behavior is a sign that they may not have the skills to tell you what they need.
+In most cases, behavior is a sign they may not have the skills to tell you what they need.
 Sometimes, students may not even know what they need.
 What are your students trying to communicate?
 What do they need, and how can you help?

 First, know that when students act out, those actions can bring about emotions in teachers and other adults.
 Given all of the pressures placed on teachers, you may already feel stressed or emotional.
-So it’s normal to take students’ behaviors personally because of your own feelings and needs in the moment.
-You may worry that you’re losing control of your classroom.
-Or you may question whether you’re able to do your job well.
-A
+It’s normal to take students’ behaviors personally because of your own feelings and needs in the moment.

 Figuring out the function of, or the reasons behind, a behavior is critical for finding an appropriate response or support.
-Knowing the function can also allow you to be proactive in identifying ways to prevent behavior issues in the future.
+Knowing the function can also help you find ways to prevent behavior issues in the future.

-Teaching Tolerance, an organization that provides resources for educators to create civil and inclusive school communities, offers the acronym EATS to highlight some possible functions of behavior.
+Learning for Justice (formerly Teaching Tolerance), an organization that provides resources for educators to create civil and inclusive school communities, offers the acronym EATS to highlight some possible functions of behavior.
 EATS stands for Escape, Attention, Tangible gains, and Sensory needs.
 Here’s a breakdown of what that means:

 Escape: Some students use behavior to avoid a task, demand, situation, or even person they find difficult.
-This may be the student who says inappropriate things in order to be asked to leave the classroom.
-Escape behavior can also be quiet, such as students who ask to use the bathroom every time it’s their turn to read.
+Escape behavior can also be quiet, like students who ask to use the bathroom every time it’s their turn to read.

 Attention: Some students behave in ways that are designed to gain attention.
-For instance, students who blurt out in class may be looking for you to respond to their question immediately.
-They may feel unsure about when or whether you’ll get to it otherwise.
+They may feel unsure about when or whether they’ll get your attention otherwise.
 Attention-seeking can play out in positive behaviors as well, such as when students work hard on a task to get your approval.

 Tangible gains: Some student behavior is aimed at getting what they want, when they want it.
 This type of behavior is very common for students who struggle with impulsivity or flexible thinking.

-What his behavior is saying: Joseph is communicating that he needs more information to understand the lesson.
+- What his behavior is saying: Joseph is communicating that he needs more information to understand the lesson.
 From past experiences, he may have learned to talk or question the teacher continuously until he receives a response.
-His behavior represents a communication skills deficit.
-It offers an opportunity to teach the social skill of waiting to talk.
+His behavior represents trouble with communication skills.
+That means there’s an opportunity to teach the social skill of waiting to talk.
 In not responding to the teacher’s subtle cues to stop talking, he’s not simply being belligerent.
 He’s showing that he needs explicit help learning to respond to cues appropriately to have his needs met.